zchee/golang-wiki/CodeReviewComments.md

 Variable names in Go should be short rather than long.
 This is especially true for local variables with limited scope.
 Prefer `c` to `lineCount`.
 Prefer `i` to `sliceIndex`.

 The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
 For a method receiver, one or two letters is sufficient.
 Common variables such as loop indices and readers can be a single letter (`i`, `r`).
 More unusual things and global variables need more descriptive names.

+See also the longer discussion in [the Google Go Style Guide](https://google.github.io/styleguide/go/decisions#variable-names).